aws-iot-builder-tools/iot-reference-architectures/README.md

     - [CBOR Handler](cbor-handler) - An example project that shows how to convert between CBOR and JSON.
 This uses the rules engine base64 encoding support to work with binary payloads in AWS Lambda.
   - Python
     - [Amazon Ion Handler](amazon-ion-handler) - An example project that shows how to convert between Amazon Ion and JSON.
 This uses the rules engine base64 encoding support to work with binary payloads in AWS Lambda.
+- JWT authentication for AWS IoT Core
+  - Java
+    - [Java custom authentication demo with JWT](serverless-ui/jwt-stack) - A stack that contains a serverless UI that shows how to use custom authentication with JWTs in AWS IoT Core

 ## CloudFormation reference architecture list